Grange Hill: Books

 During the 1980s, when Grange Hill merchandising was at its height and the series arguably at its most popular, a number of annuals and novels were published.

 Eight annuals were published from 1981 to 1988.

-Comic strip adventures appeared in the short-lived BEEB magazine, which portrayed new stories, and the longer running Fast forward magazine which loosely followed the early 90s series.
+Comic strip adventures appeared in the short-lived BEEB magazine, which portrayed new stories, and the longer running Fast forward magazine which loosely followed the early 90s series, drawn by Nigel Parkinson.
 Additional comic strips occurred in School Fun and in the Radio Times.
 Grange Hill had its own dedicated magazine, but this only lasted two issues and a holiday special.

 There were 14 short story books and novels, some of which were written or co-written by series creator Phil Redmond, but which also involved authors such as Robert Leeson and Jan Needle.
 Below is a full list of Grange Hill short story books and novels: